OTB's Fireplace Adventure - The Rock, the Tile, and the Fireplace 1/8/11

 January 3rd came much too quickly for my liking, and back to school I went which meant that Joe had to do most of the SLC running for samples unless we went on a Saturday.
 Joe had Setpoint business in Springville, so he stopped by Delta Stone Connection and American Stone and grabbed some samples.
 Nothing caught my fancy.

 I have collected American Bungalow magazines over the years.
 It is a beautiful magazine that features Craftsman bungalows and four squares.
 The magazine is a good resource for products unique to Craftsman restorations or new construction wanting to incorporate Craftsman products.
 The ad that Motawi Tileworks runs American Bungalow became my inspiration for the floor tile in front of OTB's fireplace.
 Here's an example of Motawi tile used on a fireplace.
+I spoke to a Motawi salesperson and about fainted when she told me the price for basic field tile runs $112/square foot!!!
+When I told Joe the price, he thought I had misunderstood and the price was per square meter rather than per square foot!
+Sadly, Motawi Tileworks was not in the budget, and that meant that we were off to SLC on Saturday to shop for tile.

 Saturday, January 8th, Joe and I ran around Salt Lake City looking at rock and tile for OTB's fireplace.
 I forgot to set the alarm clock, so we set sail later than what we would have liked.
 All the stores that we wanted to check out closed between 1:00 and 2:00 on Saturdays.
 On our way down to SLC we strategized our system.
 We prioritized the order in which we went to each of the three stores on our list and how much time we had to spend at each.
 We ran in, looked around, and got out as quickly as possibly if nothing jumped out as we went from store to store trying to beat the clock.
 Joe and I had a visual of what we wanted and knew if we looked hard enough we would eventually find the just right combination of stone and tile.
 The only question was would we be able to find the right stone and tile in the limited amount of time.

 Our first stop was Contempo Tile.
 We had our system well orchestrated.
 If we saw something of interest, Joe flagged down a sales associate to get pricing and I pressed on looking for just the right tile.
 We actually found a copper tile that I liked equally (maybe even better) as the Motawi tile.
 It was copper tile that was $45 per 4x4 piece of tile.
+At that price, it made the Motawi tile a pretty good deal.
+I've always had a knack for picking out the most expensive item in a store.
+Is that a gift or a curse?
+Don't ask Joe for his opinion!!
+We found a couple of tile options that would work, but nothing to really shout about.

 Our next stop was American Stone.
 We looked at their thin cut real stone veneer on the showroom floor.
 Again, there was nothing to shout about.
 Then I spied a beautiful fireplace in the far corner of the room.
 That was it!
 It was incredible!!
 The fireplace was made from 4 inch thick Torrey Buff sandstone from a quarry in Torrey, Utah.